LYN FORD, STORYTELLER

 - A Thurber House mentor.

-- A writer, published in storytelling magazines and newsletters, as well as teachers' enrichment books and story anthologies, editorial collaborations (in 2018, look for: Boo-Tickle Tales; Storytelling Strategies for Reaching and Teaching Children with Special Needs; The Promise of Peace, works of heart with friend and fellow storyteller Sherry Norfolk), and her own books.
+- A writer, published in storytelling magazines and newsletters, as well as teachers' enrichment books and story anthologies, editorial collaborations (in 2018, look for: Boo-Tickle Tales and Storytelling Strategies for Reaching and Teaching Children with Special Needs; in fall of 2019, look for: Speak Peace: Words of Wisdom, Work and Wonder, works of heart with friend and fellow storyteller Sherry Norfolk), and her own books.

 - A recording artist with award-winning CDs.

 - A Laughter Yoga Teacher and breath mechanic.
 Go to my page, Laughter, Breath, Joy!, for more information!

 - A storytelling, creative-writing workshop, and interactive keynote presenter.

 - A happy partner-in-life, mama, grandmama, great-grandmama, and good cook!

 of African American heritage and history, from the region called Appalachia